Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

 Several causal discovery works have shown before that causal graphs can be identified when given sufficient interventions \cite{eberhardt2007causation, pearl2009causality, brouillard2020differentiable, lippe2022enco}.
-Since the disentanglement of the causal variables already requires perfect interventions, we can exploit these interventions for learning and identifying the graph as well.
+Since the identification of the causal variables already requires interventions that render variables independent of their instantaneous parents, we can exploit these interventions for learning and identifying the graph as well.
 In assumption~\assumptGraph{} (\cref{sec:appendix_necessity_assumptions_causal_graph}), we have assumed that the causal graph to identify is faithful.
 This implies that any dependency between two variables, $C_1,C_2$, which have a causal relation among them ($C_1\to C_2$ or $C_2\to C_1$), cannot be replaced by conditioning $C_1$ and/or $C_2$ on other variables.
 In other words, in order to optimize the overall likelihood $p(C_1,...,C_K)$, we require a graph that has a causal edge between two variables if they are causally related.
 Now, we are interested in whether we can identify the orientation between every pair of causal variables that have a causal relation in the ground truth graph, which leads us to the following lemma: \begin{lemma} In \NewTRIS{}, the orientation of an instantaneous causal effect between two causal variables $C_i,C_j$ can be identified by solely optimizing the likelihood of $p(C_i,C_j|I_i,I_j)$. \end{lemma}

 \begin{proof} To discuss the identifiability of the causal direction between two variables $C_1,C_2$, we need to consider all possible minimal sets of experiments that fulfill the intervention setup in assumption~\assumptUniqueIntv{} (\cref{sec:appendix_necessity_assumptions_unique_interventions_targets}).
 These three sets are shown in \cref{fig:appendix_proof_causal_graph_identifiability_orientation_two_vars}.
 For all three sets, we have to show that the maximum likelihood of the conditional distribution $p(C_1,C_2|I_1,I_2)$ can only be achieved by modeling the correct orientation, here $C_1\to C_2$.
 For cases where the true graph is $C_2\to C_1$, the same argumentation holds, just with the variables names $C_1$ and $C_2$ swapped.
 As an overview, \cref{tab:appendix_proof_causal_graph_id_intv} shows the distribution $p(C_1,C_2|I_1,I_2)$ under all possible experiments and causal graphs.